tyson-swetnam/srer-wgew/sfm/drive_google.md

 Some institutions have unlimited [Drive](https://drive.google.com) storage as a service for faculty and students, and is the case for our study.

-One of the issues with uploading / downloading a large number of images to or from a Google.Drive account through a web browser (i.e. Google's Chrome) is the limit to the number of files, the speed of the uploads, and the size of the downloads.
-Typically a download directly from a Google.Drive account through Chrome is limited to <2Gb and is zipped by Google before starting.
+One of the issues with uploading / downloading a large number of images to or from a Drive account through the web browser (i.e. Google's Chrome) is the limit to the number of files, the speed of the uploads, and the size of the downloads.
+Typically a download directly from a Drive account through Chrome is limited to <2Gb and is zipped by Google before starting.

-While the browser can work well for uploading a large number sUAS imagery - both from the field and from PC, downloading a large quantity of images as .zip files from the Google.drive can be tiresome and difficult.
+While the browser can work well for uploading a large number sUAS images fro ma collection, downloading a large number of images as .zip files from the Google.drive can be tiresome and difficult.

-To get around thes problems we can use 3rd party applications like `drive` a command line client written in Google's `go` language.
+To get around these problems we can use 3rd party applications like [`drive`](https://github.com/odeke-em/drive) a command line client written in Google's own `go` language.

-## Install Go language
+## Install `Go`

-Google.Drive uses the `go` language.
+Drive uses the `go` language.
 In order to work with it you need to [install `go`](https://golang.org/doc/install) onto the VM.

 ```
 $ wget https://storage.googleapis.com/golang/go1.8.1.linux-amd64.tar.gz